-Our Faculty and Mentors Will Work With You for Free to
+Our Mentors Will Work With You for Free to

 Achieve Your College Dreams!

-Faculty and Students around the country have volunteered to work with you at no cost to achieve your college dreams!
+College students and recent graduates around the country have volunteered to work with you at no cost to achieve your college dreams!

-Using a team tutoring approach, our faculty will help you keep your academic skills sharp, and peer mentors will give you advice about getting into and succeeding in college or transferring to the school of your dreams.
+Using a team mentoring approach, we will help you keep your academic skills sharp and give you advice about succeeding in college or transferring to the school of your dreams.

-We work with you personally to understand your goals and encourage you to achieve them.
+We work with you personally to understand your goals and empower you to achieve them.

 For Peer Mentors